The Data Playbook: Making Informed Choices around LLMs

 Let’s validate that LLMs can solve our NLP problem.
 I asked ChatGPT to classify a transaction into one of travel, health, or food.
 Check this example:

 The LLM failed for the second example, understandably (the correct class is health).
 As I observed working with merchant names in the real world, half of the time the merchant name alone is not indicative (to humans!) of the class of the transaction.
-That’s a reason transactions classification is a tough problem, tackled by companies that specialize in solving it (e.g. Ntropy).
+That’s a reason transaction classification is a tough problem, tackled by companies that specialize in solving it (e.g. Ntropy).

 Say you’ve found that LLMs are a really great fit for your predictive task.
 Now what?